 Geo-distributed replication adds an extra layer to the advantages of a stream-based architecture.
 The ability to move messages efficiently from different locations to one or more data processing centers was included in the example shown in Figure 1 here.
-MapR Streams is particular well suited to use cases that send data from one location to another: replication occurs at the stream level for a collection of topics.
+MapR Event Store is particular well suited to use cases that send data from one location to another: replication occurs at the stream level for a collection of topics.

 Kafka 0.9 sample code:

-MapR Streams sample code:
+MapR Event Store sample code:

 Stay ahead of the bleeding edge...get the best of Big Data in your inbox.